-- Creativity and originality

-- Uniqueness or significance
+- Creativity and originality - Uniqueness or significance

-- Suitable level of challenge

 Science Value

 - Describe science payload objectives in a concise and distinct manner. - State the mission success criteria. - Describe the experimental logic, scientific approach, and method of investigation. - Explain how it is a meaningful test and measurement, and explain variables and controls. - Discuss the relevance of expected data, along with an accuracy/error analysis, including tables and plots. - Provide detailed experiment process procedures.